Skip to main content

 • “It also runs great on the Steam Deck.”

-• “Brilliant game!
-If you have a wired controller for Xbox or a Steam remote, all modes are amazing.
-No glitches or lag; definitely a five-star experience.”
+• “Brilliant game if you have a wired Xbox controller or a Steam Remote; all modes are amazing with no glitches or lag.
+Definitely five stars.”

-• “One moment, everything is working as it should and a second later, your bike is making instant 90-degree turns, your buggy does three flips in the air because you ran over a small rock.
-If it happened here and there, I'd get over it, but this game feels like it has some weird switch in it - 5-10 seconds it runs fine, next 5-10 seconds it goes absolutely apesh*t.”
+• “One moment, everything is working as it should and a second later, your bike is making instant 90 degree turns, your buggy does three flips in the air because you ran over a small rock, etc. If it happened here and there, I'd get over it, but this game feels like it has some weird switch in it - 5-10 seconds it runs fine, next 5-10 seconds it goes absolutely apeshit.”

 • “Got this game on a free bundle that Sega was giving away a few years ago.
-If it wasn't for the bundle, I would gladly remove this garbage game from my library.
-But since I can't do that as it would remove the whole bundle of games, which came with some good ones, I'll have this garbage now stuck in my library.
-This game is really crappy.
-For such an old game, I have no idea why I get some stuttering from time to time.
-I have a really good PC and I can run most new games at high graphical fidelity.
-On top of that, the game also shows weird graphical glitches such as the terrain morphing.
-It's been a while since I've seen a graphical glitch in a game; the last time I saw one was playing on an emulator.
-The gameplay is also pretty crappy, the handling of the vehicles is horrible, the controls (at least on PC) are unresponsive and janky, the collision and physics are so bad that I've seen PS2 games doing it better.
+If it wasn't for the bundle, I would gladly remove this garbage game from my library but since I can't do that as it would remove the whole bundle of games which came with some good ones, I'll have this garbage now stuck on my library.
+This game is really crappy, first of all for such an old game I have no idea why I got some stutterings from time to time, I have a really good PC and I can run most new games at high graphical fidelity.
+On top of that the game also showed weird graphical glitches such as the terrain morphing.
+The gameplay is also pretty crappy, the handling of the vehicles is horrible, the controls at least on PC are unresponsive and janky, the collision and physics are so bad that I've seen PS2 games doing it better.
 It's an overall low-quality racing game that no one should waste their time with.”

 • optimization